johnjung/planning_tools/README.md

 ## Contributing

-Please contact the author with pull requests, bug reports, and feature requests.
+There are many ways to contribute to this software- you can submit pull requests, bug reports or feature requests, and sample data sets, help with documentation, or use cases are also very welcome.
+Please contact the author for more information.

 ## Author